mcoder33/myv2ray/README.md

 ---

-## Диагностика
+## Troubleshooting

-Если соединение не работает, проверьте:
+If the connection does not work, check:
-1. Порты и firewall
+1. Ports and firewall rules
-2. UUID и пути
+2. UUID and paths
-3. Конфигурацию Nginx
+3. Nginx configuration
-4. DNS
+4. DNS resolution
-5. Логи контейнеров
+5. Container logs

 ---

-## Лицензия
+## License

-Лицензия не задана.
+No license specified.